CIMH-Clinical-Psychology/MasterThesisVeraKluetz/README.md

 This repository has the following structure:

 - for preprocessing the .fif files from the MEG, execute the 'run_preprocessing.py'
 - for decoding in which corner of the screen the GIF was shown, use the 'run_quadrant_decoding.py'.
-For reference, there is also the file 'quadrants_simon' which is in principal the same file written by simon, but it has not been kept up to date and is only there for reference
+For reference, there is also the file 'quadrants_simon' which is in principal the same file written by Simon, but it has not been kept up to date and is only there for reference
-- for decoding emotional content, use the 'run_analysis.py' file
+**- for decoding emotional content, use the 'run_analysis.py' file**

 Many helper functions have been outsorced to 'functions.py' and 'utils.py', there is no clear distinction when to choose which file of them for adding a function.
-The 'settings.py' is an important central file which contains all user settings, like which exact classifier to choose, which pre-processing version, which timepoints for the epochs, which event id,...
+**The 'settings.py' is an important central file which contains all user settings, like which exact classifier to choose, which pre-processing version, which timepoints for the epochs, which event id,...**

 The behavioural results of the MEG measurement have been evaluated with the 'run_behavioural_analysis.py'.
 For example, it creates plots showing how often people pressed the button, correlation values,..